-Evaluation manual PPP EU part Chapter 5 Residue dossier Version 2.1 October 2016 Whole document Text from data requirements (grey boxes) deleted from the Evaluation Manual and replace with references as hyperlink to original documents.
+Evaluation manual PPP EU part Chapter 5 Residue dossier Version Date Paragraph Changes 2.1 October 2016 Whole document Text from data requirements (grey boxes) deleted from the Evaluation Manual and replace with references as hyperlink to original documents.
 Short description of data requirements included in the text.
-2.2 Jaunari 2018 General introduction and par.
+2.2 Jaunary 2018 General introduction and par.
 1.1 Reference to Regulation (EC) 396/2005 and Annex I of this Regulation has been added.
+2.3 February 2018 Appendix LoEP New version of EFSA Primo model (revision 3) is available from 1.02.
+2018.
+Reference to the newest version was added.